 - Children’s Museum

-No, not a museum of children, but rather for children, and one that you will really enjoy.
-One of the top attractions in Irvine, Pretend City Children’s Museum is a play city for children.
+No, it’s not a museum of children, but rather for children, and one that you will really enjoy.
+One of the top attractions in Irvine, Pretend City Children’s Museum, is a play city for children.
 This includes fun and learning!
-The play city includes areas such as a farm, fire station, post office and more!
-This place really pushed kids to use their imagination with hands-on learning exhibits.
+The play city includes areas, such as a farm, fire station, post office and more!
+This place really pushes kids to use their imagination with hands-on learning exhibits.